Quickstart

 Generated account configs keep secrets out of YAML by referencing environment

 variables with ${oc.env:...}.
-Agent Arbiter does not own those secrets, but it
+Arbiter does not own those secrets, but it

-can help you prepare and check the local env file named by the config.
+can help you prepare and check the env file named by the server config.
+In this

 Use env bootstrap when the config changed and you want the local env file to